Charles VI, Holy Roman Emperor: Succession to the Habsburg dominions

 In 1737, the Emperor embarked on another Turkish War, in alliance with Russia.
 Its start was promising.
-Already in the autumn of the same year, imperial troops took Niš and tried to consolidate gains in 1738, but during the next year Habsburg armies suffered several defeats.
-By the Treaty of Belgrade (1739), emperor Charles had to cede several regions to the sultan, including Bosnian section of Posavina, central regions of Serbia, and Wallachia Minor (Oltenia).
+Already in the autumn of the same year, imperial troops took Niš and tried to consolidate gains in 1738, but during the next year, Habsburg armies suffered several defeats.
+By the Treaty of Belgrade (1739), Emperor Charles had to cede several regions to the sultan, including the Bosnian section of Posavina, the central regions of Serbia, and Wallachia Minor (Oltenia).
 Popular discontent at the costly war reigned in Vienna; Francis of Lorraine, Maria Theresa's husband, was dubbed a French spy by the Viennese.

 Religious policies

-As a devout Catholic, emperor Charles supported the reestablishment of Catholic ecclesiastical structures in various regions that were liberated from the Ottoman rule and incorporated into the Habsburg Monarchy by the Treaty of Passarowitz (1718).
-In the same time, several questions related to the rights and liberties of other Christian denominations were regulated.
-In the Kingdom of Hungary, significant portion of both nobility and people belonged to the Reformed Church (Calvinists), while eastern and southern regions were also inhabited by Eastern Orthodox Christians, mainly Serbs and Romanians.
-On several occasions, emperor Charles issued confirmations of old privileges that were granted to Eastern Orthodox subjects by previous Habsburg monarchs (emperors Leopold I and Joseph I), and in 1732 an official collection of those documents was published.
+As a devout Catholic, Emperor Charles supported the reestablishment of Catholic ecclesiastical structures in various regions that were liberated from Ottoman rule and incorporated into the Habsburg Monarchy by the Treaty of Passarowitz (1718).
+At the same time, several questions related to the rights and liberties of other Christian denominations were regulated.
+In the Kingdom of Hungary, a significant portion of both nobility and people belonged to the Reformed Church (Calvinists), while eastern and southern regions were also inhabited by Eastern Orthodox Christians, mainly Serbs and Romanians.
+On several occasions, Emperor Charles issued confirmations of old privileges that were granted to Eastern Orthodox subjects by previous Habsburg monarchs (Emperors Leopold I and Joseph I), and in 1732, an official collection of those documents was published.